hannorein/rebound/README.md

 OpenGL keyboard command
 -----------------------
-You can use the following keybard command to alter the OpenGL real-time visualtiations.
+You can use the following keyboard command to alter the OpenGL real-time visualizations.
 <table>
   <tr><th>Key</th>
      <th>Description</th></tr>